FredHutch/microbial-rnaseq/README.md

 These reference genomes can be concatenated and indexed using the `build_database.nf` workflow.

+### Example database

+We have compiled an example reference database and it is currently hosted at `s3://fh-ctr-public-reference-data/tool_specific_data/microbial-rnaseq/2019-06-10/`.
+An example of running input data against this database is given below.

 #### Host Genome

 In addition, you must specify a host genome (e.g. human) which will be used to